Healthcare Training

 also produce fairly normal behavior for a while.
 It is not until these

-ADD children start school and are introduced to competition that they
+ADHD children start school and are introduced to competition that they

-begin to display ADD symptoms.
+begin to display ADHD symptoms.

 of a major concentrational difficulty.
 As you know, concentrational difficulty